 Databricks Runtime for Machine Learning includes libraries like Hugging Face Transformers and LangChain that allow you to integrate existing pre-trained models or other open-source libraries into your workflow.
 The Databricks MLflow integration makes it easy to use the MLflow tracking service with transformer pipelines, models, and processing components.
 In addition, you can integrate OpenAI models or solutions from partners like John Snow Labs in your Databricks workflows.

 With Databricks, you can customize a LLM on your data for your specific task.
-With the support of open source tooling, such as Hugging Face and DeepSpeed, you can efficiently take a foundation LLM and start training with your own data to have more accuracy for your domain and workload.
+With the support of open source tooling, such as Hugging Face and DeepSpeed, you can efficiently take a foundation LLM and train it with your own data to improve its accuracy for your specific domain and workload.
+You can then leverage the custom LLM in your generative AI applications.